FRENCH SOUNDS FOR BEGINNERS

 Bonjour and welcome to this French Sounds for Beginners Audio Guide!

 Many beginners feel nervous speaking French out loud.
-And for most, pronunciation becomes the number one struggle.
+And for most of them, pronunciation becomes the number one struggle.

 But here’s what most don’t realise, yet: